webplatform/docs/guides/html_forms_basics/index.md

   <input type="submit" value="submit" />
 </form></syntaxhighlight>

-If you enter this into an HTML document and then open that document in a browser, the code is rendered like this:
+If you enter this into an HTML document and then open that document in a browser, the code is rendered something like this:

 [[Image:Form1.png|the first form example]]

-''Figure 1: The first, basic form example.''
+''Figure 1: The basic form example.''

 Try it for yourself &mdash; enter the above code into your own sample HTML document and load it in a browser.

-As you examine the code, you'll see an opening <code>&lt;form&gt;</code> tag, a <code>&lt;/form&gt;</code> closing tag, and some bits in between.
+As you examine the code, you'll see an opening <code>&lt;form&gt;</code> tag, a closing <code>&lt;/form&gt;</code> tag, and some bits in between.
 The form contains three input elements into which you can enter information: two single line text inputs, and a multiline text input.
 Let's look at each part.

 === The <code>&lt;form&gt;</code> element ===

 The <code>&lt;form&gt;</code> element is required to wrap around the form's content &mdash; without it you don't have a web form.
 The <code>&lt;form&gt;</code> tag can have a few attributes, which we'll cover below.
-Note that you can't nest a form inside another.
+Note that you can't nest a form inside another form.

 === The <code>&lt;input&gt;</code> element ===

-The <code>&lt;input&gt;</code> element defines an area where you can insert information in some way.
+The <code>&lt;input&gt;</code> element defines an area where you can type or paste information.

 === The <code>type</code> attribute ===